Lemon Blueberry Layer Cake

 This cake has become one of my favorite spring dessert recipes and Easter dessert recipes—and for good reasons.
 It boasts a bright, superior lemon flavor; bursts with blueberries in every single bite; has a perfectly tender crumb; and is finished with a tangy cream cheese frosting that ties it all together.

-I originally published the recipe in 2014, but after receiving mixed feedback over the years, I knew it wasn’t quite perfect yet.
+I first published this recipe in 2014, but after receiving mixed feedback over the years, I knew it wasn’t quite perfect yet.
 While many readers loved the flavor and appreciated the denser-style crumb, others simply found it too heavy.

 When I see a pattern of reviews with concerns over the same thing, I will revisit the recipe and try making various tweaks until I’m confident I’ve fixed the issues.
 After experimenting several variations of today’s cake, my team and I discovered 3 small tweaks that made a big difference in the cake’s texture.
 The result?
 A softer, lighter crumb while keeping all of the same sunshine-sweet flavor.